takenobu-hs/ghci-hexcalc/README.md

 Specification
 -------------

-You could also refer to [Hackage document](http://hackage.haskell.org/package/ghci-hexcalc/docs/Data-GHex.html) in detail.
+Please see also [Hackage document](http://hackage.haskell.org/package/ghci-hexcalc/docs/Data-GHex.html) in detail.

 #### General

 * Core type:
-  * The core type of this package is `Hex` type.
+  * The core type of this package is the `Hex` type.
   * `Hex` type is implemented in unsigned `Word`.
   * `Hex` type is 64 bit length on x86_64.
 * Operators: